 Key Takeaway

-Court ruling establishes that healthcare providers waive their right to challenge EUO objective standards if they fail to respond to examination demands.
+New York court rules healthcare providers waive right to challenge EUO objective standards in no-fault cases by failing to respond to examination demands.

 This article is part of our ongoing euo issues coverage, with 197 published articles analyzing euo issues issues across New York State.
 Attorney Jason Tenenbaum brings 24+ years of hands-on experience to this analysis, drawing from his work on more than 1,000 appeals, over 100,000 no-fault cases, and recovery of over $100 million for clients throughout Nassau County, Suffolk County, Queens, Brooklyn, Manhattan, and the Bronx.
 For personalized legal advice about how these principles apply to your specific situation, contact our Long Island office at (516) 750-0595 for a free consultation.